Tutorial 1 - Getting Started¶

 }

-units.
-This is because the original data is stored as mass fractions while to properly account for radioactive decay the abundances need to be added together as moles.
+With the Info logging level we will also see messages about converting arrays between mole and mass units.
+This is because the original data is stored as mass fractions but to properly account for radioactive decay the abundances need to be added together as moles.
 The default conversion method, used by the CCSNe models, is to divide or multiply the data by the mass number of the isotope.

-Note When loading a pre-existing file the default_isolist and where arguments are ignored, and thus it is not guaranteed the loaded file was created using the same arguments.
-To force the creation of a new file even is one already exists use the argument overwrite=True
+Note When loading an existing file the default_isolist and where arguments are ignored, and thus it is not guaranteed the loaded file was created using the same arguments.
+To force the creation of a new file even is one already exists use the argument overwrite=True.

 models = simple.load_collection('data/CCSNe_FeNi.hdf5', db_path, default_isolist=isolist, overwrite=False)